 An assessment of the condition of the historic buildings in the conservation area was carried out as part of the production of this appraisal.
-None of the historic assets were considered to be in very poor condition however 8 properties (around 15%) of those in the area were considered to be in overall poor condition (Figure 70).
-48% were assessed as being in fair condition and just over a third in good condition overall.
+None of the historic assets were considered to be in very poor condition overall however 8 properties were assessed as poor (Figure 68).
 The Gaumont Cinema, which sits just beyond the current boundary, is a prominent vacant building in a very poor state of repair and negatively impacts views into and out of the conservation area in its current condition.

-Of the 39 roofs which were visible, only one was considered to be in poor condition, 17 (43%) were fair and 20 were good.
-Unsurprisingly buildings of 19th century construction were more likely to have roofs assessed as fair than 20th century properties.
+Of the visible roofs only one was considered to be in poor condition.
+Unsurprisingly buildings of 19th century construction were more likely to have roofs assessed as fair.
 15% of buildings had poor rainwater goods, mostly defective downpipes leading to visible signs of damp brickwork or rendered walls and parapets or gutters blocked with vegetation.

-Almost half of all properties scored fair for rainwater goods, suggesting that improved maintenance would be beneficial to prevent more serious problems developing.
-10 (18%) of properties had doors and windows in poor condition, including decayed timber frames and missing and boarded openings.
+10 properties had doors and windows in poor condition, including decayed timber frames and missing and boarded openings.
 Of these over half were Locally Listed and the poor condition of doors and windows negatively impacted the special character of the important buildings.
 Their poor condition also made it more of a risk that historic (mainly sash) windows would be replaced by modern alternatives, further eroding the special character of the area.

-20% of properties were assessed as having walls in poor condition.
+A fifth of properties were assessed as having walls in poor condition.
 This was often related to defective rainwater goods leading to peeling render or brickwork with signs of disrepair.
 Some parapets were particularly poor and risk being lost or rebuilt, which would further erode the 18th century character of the roofline particularly in Market Place and Lower High Street.

-Only 5 properties had shopfronts in poor condition however a further 21 were considered to be fair.
-Of these, the majority (19) were buildings which overall have a strongly positive or positive contribution to the special character of the conservation area.
+Only 5 properties had shopfronts in poor condition however many buildings which make a strongly positive or positive contribution to the special character of the conservation area have shopfronts in 'fair' rather than 'good' condition.
 Consequently, the overall feel of the retail streetscape is one requiring maintenance and the repair and reinstatement of traditional features.

-Figure 70 Condition of assets within the conservation area. © Crown copyright and database rights 2023 Ordnance Survey Licence No 100023119.
+Figure 68 Condition of assets within the conservation area. © Crown copyright and database rights 2023 Ordnance Survey Licence No 100023119.